 Today’s flight plan: YYC —> DEN —>

-The day started in Calgary with an on time flight, which is a rarity.
-Airlines build buffer into their flight times because they know that delays happen and that it is very expensive to them when passengers miss their connections; so, for all intense purposes, we were looking at getting into Denver early and would have plenty of time to catch my flight.
+The day started in Calgary with an on-time flight, which is a rarity.
+Airlines build a buffer into their flight times because they know that delays happen and that it is very expensive to them when passengers miss their connections; so, for all intense purposes, we were looking at getting into Denver early and would have plenty of time to catch my flight.

 However, when we got to the runway the pilot discovered that the fuel pump light was flashing red.
 This was a bogus error because obviously the plane was receiving fuel (it was on and we were moving) but because of aviation rules, only a mechanic can reset the light.
 So, we waited for 40 minutes for someone to show up, roll his eyes, reset the light, and send us on our merry way.

 No problems yet.
 I had 30-minutes to make my connection in Denver, which is rushed but doable.

 The flight was uneventful and we made up some time in the air.
 Upon landing, it looked like everyone would be ok (for connections) until the pilot stopped on the runway.
 Stopped.
 Then he did a circle with the plane.
 Circle.
 I don’t know why.
 I couldn’t see out the window so I couldn’t see if we were trying to avoid something or if there was an issue.
 After we pulled up next to a building and stopped.
 Not at the gates or with the other airplanes.
 But by a building away from everything else.
 And, here we sat for 40-f**king minutes.

 Any hope of making a connection was lost, and the United app told me that my connection left EARLY.
 This irritates me the most.
 With other airlines, they will hold the plane for up to 30-minutes when these things happen.
 Not United.
 Apparently leaving early is so special that they celebrate when this happens.
 Lucky me, I was connecting to the only flight that left early.